atata-framework/atata/CONTRIBUTING.md

 - Fork the repository.
 - Clone the forked repository locally.
 - Open `.sln` file located in the root of the repository.
+- Run tests with `dotnet test` in CLI or through Visual Studio Test Explorer.

 ### Development Prerequisites